introducing our missionaries...

 He heard many visiting missionaries speak in both Estevan and Pambrun.
 As a result, attending Bible college became a big decision.
 “After all,” he recalls thinking, “if I didn’t go to Bible school, I’d be off the hook for missions!”

 As it turned out, in October 1980 Rollie and Denise were at NCEM Headquarters for their application interviews the same day.
 Denise would be stationed in northern Saskatchewan and Yukon and, after a mostly long distance courtship, Rollie proposed to her in the Northern Lights magazine (in secret code, of course — Denise had to circle the first letter in each sentence on a certain page).
 This publication remained a big part of his work for many years.
-They reside in Prince Albert, and have four married sons.
+The Hodgmans reside in Prince Albert, and have four married sons.

-Denise recalls her decision to serve with NCEM: “It seemed unfair that as a teen I had youth group, Christian parents, Bible camp, visiting Bible school groups, lots of Christian friends … when the lone Christian teens in northern villages had none of these.
+Denise recalls her decision to serve with NCEM: “It seemed unfair that, as a teen, I had youth group, Christian parents, Bible camp, visiting Bible school groups, lots of Christian friends … when the lone Christian teens in northern villages had none of these.
 At least I could be one friend for them.”

-That same ministry calling has continued in the Hodgmans’ urban location, as they assisted in First Nations church planting and youth outreach for several years.
+That same ministry calling has continued in the Hodgmans’ urban location, as they assisted in First Nations church planting and youth outreach for numerous years.
 Denise continues to connect with First Nations women, takes opportunities to teach young adults about cross-cultural ministry, while Rollie carries on with publications projects.